grayresearch/CX/CHARTER.md

-This Charter governs the TG for a Composable Extensions (CX) framework enabling robust composition of multiple independently authored composable custom extensions, alongside legacy custom extensions, assembled in a conflict-free way in one RISC-V system.
-By multiplexing the custom opcode space, and adopting common software and hardware interop interfaces, CX enables *uniform* extension naming, discovery, and versioning, error handling, state context management, extension hardware module reuse, and stable software binaries that do not require recompilation for each target system -- all without a central management authority.
+This Charter governs the TG for a Composable Extensions (CX) framework enabling robust composition of multiple independently authored composable custom extensions, alongside legacy custom extensions, conflict-free in one RISC-V system.

+By multiplexing the custom opcode space, and adopting common software and hardware interop interfaces, CX enables *uniform* extension naming, discovery, and versioning, error handling, state context management, extension hardware module reuse, and stable software binaries for each target system -- all without a central management authority.

 ## Introduction - the custom extensions reuse problem

-RISC-V reserves the custom-\* opcode space, enabling anyone to create new custom extensions and extension-aware software libraries.
-But RISC-V custom extensions are unmanaged, lacking uniformity, conventions, or standards.
+RISC-V reserves the custom-\* opcode space, enabling anyone to create new custom extensions and their software libraries.
+But RISC-V custom extensions are unmanaged, lacking standards or uniformity.
 This impairs extension reuse.
-Use of one extension in a system may preclude use of another, because the two extensions may have conflicting custom instructions, or may have incompatible means of extension discovery, versioning, computation, state, error handling, etc. This leads to disjoint solution silos and fragmentation of the RISC-V ecosystem.
+Use of one extension in a system may preclude use of another, because they may have conflicting custom instructions, or incompatible means of extension discovery, versioning, state management, etc. This leads to disjoint solution silos and fragmentation of the RISC-V ecosystem.